wyne-ybanez/Fast-Travel/README.md

 - I would like for the social links to lead to a dedicated social media accounts for the website.

 - I would like to implement a chat bot to assist the user's on any query during their travel.

+- I really wanted to test this website using a Javascript testing framework like Cypress or Jasmine but I feel unconfident with these frameworks, I would like to do this in the future.

 ## Acknowledgements